koltyakov/ai-cli-server/README.md

 A Go-based server that wraps GitHub Copilot CLI and Cursor CLI, exposing them via authenticated REST API with per-client usage tracking, rate limiting, and cost management.

+## Why?

+An experiment born from "why not?" — if you already have a GitHub Copilot or Cursor subscription, why not expose it for your home lab tools?
+This server lets you leverage existing AI subscriptions through a simple REST API, making it easy to integrate AI capabilities into scripts, automation, and other tools that support API key authentication.

 ## Features

 - 🔐 **API Key Authentication** - Secure per-client API keys with SHA-256 hashing